jidongbsu/cs452-file-system/README.md

 ### struct audi_dir_entry vs struct dentry

-The Linux kernel supports many different file systems, thus it defines a generic interface layer called the virtual file system (VFS) layer.
-This layer defines a generic data structure called *struct dentry*.
+The VFS layer defines a generic data structure called *struct dentry*.
 This structure represents information that is stored in memory.

 Our file system also defines its own directory entry data structure, which is called *struct audi_dir_entry*.
 This data structure represents the information that is actually stored on the disk.